Dr Kirsten Wylie BVSc

 Hi my name is Asumi.
 I graduated from Massey University in 2013.
 I grew up on the outskirts of Tokyo before moving to Auckland as a teenager.
 Although I was always interested in veterinary science, my other interests took me to graduate in Physics and Commerce from Auckland University before I decided to follow my childhood dream of becoming a veterinarian.

-I live with my husband Jeremy, our two daughters, two demanding cats: Tac and Daphne and red-eared sliders: Jimmy and Jemima.
+I live with my husband Jeremy, two demanding cats: Tac and Daphne and red-eared sliders: Jimmy and Jemima.

-In my spare time, I enjoy playing piano and saxophone as well as trekking and exploring Canterbury on my motorbike.
+In my spare time, I enjoy playing piano and saxophone as well as trekking and riding motorbikes to explore the beautiful country of Canterbury.

-Tracy gained her qualification in Veterinary Nursing at CPIT in 2012, she did most of her training here and has been here ever since so you've probably seen her around!
+Tracy gained her qualification in Veterinary Nursing at CPIT in 2012.
+Most of her practical training she completed with us so you may have seen her around.
 Growing up as a farm kid, she has always had an affinity for animals, and is grateful to be able to work in a field that revolves around that.

 Along with her kids Dylan, Ayden and Jasper, Tracy lives with a French Bulldog 'Tilly' and 3 Persian cats 'Lottie', 'Leuie' and 'Linkin.
 She enjoys getting out with 'the kids' and hitting the beach or the forest, and spending time with friends and family.

-Hi I'm Megan - I grew up on a lifestyle block in Timaru before moving to Palmerston North where I graduated from Massey Univeristy in 2013 with a Bachelor of Veterinary Technology.
+Hi I'm Megan - I'm the newest addition to the Total Vets nursing team.
+I grew up on a lifestyle block in Timaru before moving to Palmerston North where I graduated from Massey Univeristy in 2013 with a Bachelor of Veterinary Technology.
 I have a special interest in Medical Nursing, and I run our clinic weight loss program "Porky Paws".
 Outside of work I enjoy reading, crafts and playing the piano and guitar.
 My favourite animals are goats, but I don't practice large animal nursing as I don't like cows!

 Hi, I'm Kayla.
 I gained my qualification in Veterinary Nursing in 2013 at CPIT.
 It was soon after this that I traveled to South Africa to do some volunteer work with some beautiful big cats such as lions, leopard and tigers and many more.

 Amy joined the Total Vets team in June 2014, her love of animals combined with her love of meeting and talking to new people made her a perfect addition to our team.
 A love of travel has lead to Amy living in Japan, all over the USA and spending 5 years teaching in Korea before finally marrying a Kiwi boy and settling down here.
-Living with Amy is Lilly the labrador who moved here from Korea, rescue cat Luna, and the newest addition to the family little Harper who was born in January 2015.
-In her spare time Amy loves playing with Harper, getting out and about with her family and indulging her creative side with a bit of sewing and photography.
+Living with Amy is Lilly the labrador who moved here from Korea, rescue cat Luna.
+Amy has two kids big sister Harper and Kieran who is almost one.
+In her spare time Amy loves spending time with her kids, getting out and about with her family and indulging her creative side with a bit of sewing and photography.